GorvGoyl/Personal-Site-Gourav.io/pages/notion-boost/index.md

 ## Support

-Please reach out to me (hey@gourav.io) in case you have any feedback or suggestions.
+Please file a new issue on [Github](https://github.com/GorvGoyl/Notion-Boost-browser-extension/issues/new) in case you have any feedback or suggestions.

 ## Privacy Policy